ishikagup94/ecommerce_analytics_project/README.md

 - At Risk Customers
 - Others

 Key Insights:

 - At-risk customers represent the largest segment
 - Champions generate the highest average spending
 - Retention strategies could significantly improve revenue.

+This indicates a retention problem rather than a customer acquisition problem.
+The business has already acquired many customers but struggles to keep them engaged.

+A small number of customers generate disproportionately high revenue.
+This is typical in e-commerce where: 20% customers → ~60–70% revenue.

+Recommendation:

+1. Target At-risk customers with:
+- personalized discounts
+- remarketing campaigns
+- loyalty programs

+Retaining existing customers is 5x cheaper than acquiring new ones.

+2. The company should introduce:
+- VIP loyalty programs
+- early product access
+- exclusive discounts

+to retain these high-value customers.

 4️⃣ Conversion Funnel Analysis